MeinChef/UDL-Loss-Fitting/README.md

 ## Flags
 ### `--model`
 A flag for selecting the model to train on.
 Different flags also have an impact on how the data is prepared, as the LSTM models (lstm, circular) predict on sequences.
-The sequence length should be define in `cfg/cfg.yml` with the key "seq_len".\
+The sequence length should be defined in `cfg/cfg.yml` with the key "seq_len".

 Options:
 - `dense` - A densly connected, strictly feed-forward model.
 Layers are as follows:
 ![Picture of Network structure](./img/dense.png)
 - `lstm` - An LSTM network, designed to predict the direction of the wind using the last `seq_len` (25 in this case) datapoints.
 Structure is as follows:
 ![Picture of LSTM Network structur](./img/lstm.png)

+**Runtime**
+When running the models on my local hardware (GPU with Cuda compute capability of 8.6), the runtimes were as follows (roughly)
+- dense, mse: 0.21 Epoch/s (4.63s/Epoch)
+- dense, vm: 14.3 Epoch/s
+- lstm (seq_len = 25), mse: 7.69 Epoch/s
+- lstm (seq_len = 25), vm: 7.59 Epoch/s

 ### `--loss`
 This flag is selecting the loss to be used during training and testing.
 The different losses are explained in section [Losses](#explanation-of-losses).